“Angels in Lockdown”

 Luckily, Rite Aid offers drive-by drug deals.
 With prescriptions pre-charged, I call the pharmacy from their deserted lot.
 A hooded masked man appears with the goods in a brown paper bag.
 I press my ID to my window and pop the trunk.
-He chucks the bag in and I speed off, as tires screech my getaway.
+He chucks the bag in and I speed off, tires screeching my getaway.
 Now if they would just do that with toilet paper, we’d be sittin’ pretty.
 But then again, I never thought my access to paper goods and family would be limited at the same time until this tale of two lockdowns.
 Live and learn.

 We’ll all need to make adjustments.
 As journalism jobs virtually shrink, finding one appears, well, remote.
 Meanwhile, Jetblue’s Burbank terminal remains closed until “damned if we know.”
 When it’s safe, I’ll return to the City of Angels who I hope will be playing baseball, though Halo and Dodger fans may still have to boo the Astros from their homes.
 But until that day, AC (After Covid), the struggle continues.
 And it’ll take all of us to overcome it.